 The most elusive question for any lawyer putting on a jury trial is “what can I tell the jury so they find in my client’s favor?”

 Many lawyers dig deep into their own imagination in search of questions that would be relevant to a jury’s decision process.
 They answer the internal quandary with a mix of intuition, their own point of view, and what they believe will logically prove their case.
 In practice, however, this means that lawyers may be taking certain questions for granted or even presenting the case as they would want to hear it as opposed to what a layperson would want to hear.

-Years of experience have shown retired judge Ken Adair a better way to discover what jurors need to know.
+Through years of experience as an Oklahoma trial attorney , retired judge Ken Adair found a better way to discover what jurors need to know.
 In concept, it’s simple.
 He asks them.

 In practice, putting on a mock trial that can expose a jury’s viewpoint before an actual jury is impaneled is no simple matter.
 The procedure can easily degrade to a show-trial that serves little purpose other than to reinforce a trial attorney’s preconceived notions.
 On the other hand, done right, a mock jury can reveal the questions that jurors need answered to decide in your client’s favor.